 A rare few eladrin seek to integrate with human society.
 They wear as much gold as they can, which prevents them from using fey step, in an effort to cut themselves off from their fey heritage.
-By contrast, some Vekeshi mystics also adorn themselves in gold, but only as rituals of self-flagellation, to meditate on their distance from their people's history so they can ponder how best to reclaim their birthright.
+By contrast, some Vekeshi mystics also adorn themselves in gold, but only as a ritual of selfflagellation, to meditate on their distance from their people's history so they can ponder how best to reclaim their birthright.

-The Fallen Goddess
+The Fallen Goddess.